NewWeather Demand Modelling is live. Forecast demand before it arrivesWeather Demand Modelling is live

 Where the numbers come from

-Identity is built from real orders, the customer's neighbourhood and the public census, ranked on real contribution.
+Identity is built from your own first-party signals, real orders, the customer's neighbourhood and the public census, resolved against demographic attributes and ranked on real contribution.
 An area-level read, used to describe and prospect, never to target an individual.

-Every order, product and timing per customer, so audiences are grounded in how people actually buy, not a survey or a guess.
+Every order, product and timing per customer, the first-party purchase signals that ground each segment in how people actually buy, not a survey or a guess.

 ShopifyWooCommerceBigCommerce

-Each customer geocoded to their neighbourhood and mapped to the free 2023 census typology, plus a value-climate lens, so identity is grounded in real area character.
+Each customer geocoded to their neighbourhood and resolved against the free 2023 census attributes and a value-climate lens, so identity is grounded in real area character.

 Geocoding2023 CensusValue-climate

-COGS, shipping and fees rank each audience on the margin it carries, and every audience exports to your email tool to activate.
+COGS, shipping and fees rank each segment on the margin it carries, then every audience exports to your channels, ready to activate.

 Cost feedsKlaviyoEmail / SMS